- English »

 Snow is an experienced researcher, having written six books on police management and other police topics.
 He is also highly intelligent; he scored straight A’s in college and earned a full scholarship for a doctorate program in psychology.
 Nonetheless, after a year of trying to find the portrait of the hunchback woman, he came to a dead end.
 He concluded that it was unlikely that he would ever be able to identify the artist seen during his regression.

-Captain Snow Finds the Hunchback Woman in New Orleans
+Spirit Being or Soul Guidance: Captain Robert Snow Finds the Hunchback Woman in New Orleans

 At that point in time, Captain Snow’s wife, Melanie, suggested that they take a vacation trip to New Orleans to celebrate their anniversary.
 Bob agreed.